ember-learn/guides-source/guides/release/upgrading/current-edition/tracked-properties.md

 The use cases for proxies are generally cases where some data is very dynamic, and its not possible to know ahead of time how to create a class that is decorated.
-For instance, [`ember-m3`](https://github.com/hjdivad/ember-m3) is an addon that allows Ember Data to work with dynamically generated models instead of models defined using `@attr`, `@hasMany`, and `@belongsTo`.
+For instance, [`ember-m3`](https://github.com/hjdivad/ember-m3) is an addon that allows EmberData to work with dynamically generated models instead of models defined using `@attr`, `@hasMany`, and `@belongsTo`.
 This cuts back on code shipped to the browser, but it means that the models have to _dynamically_ watch and update values.
 A proxy allows all accesses and updates to be